 Global Hot Spots and Blind Spots

-Ukraine, Iraq, Iran, Syria, North Korea, Israel.
+North Korea, Syria, Ukraine, the East and South China Seas, Iran.
 What’s happening in the world’s hot spots and where are things headed?
 What are people missing?

 Big Ideas for a New America

 Americans want each generation to live better than the last.
 To do that, we need to invest in the future.